YugabyteDB-Samples/pizza-store-kong-mesh/README.md

 mkdir $HOME/kong-mesh
 ```

+Also, unless you run a YugabyteDB instance and Kong Mesh on the same machine, you need to define the following environment variables that are used by the microservices:
+* `DB_URL` - the database connection URL in the `jdbc:postgresql://{HOSTNAME}:5433/yugabyte` format.
+* `DB_USER` - a user name to connect with.
+* `DB_PASSWORD` - the password.

 Next, start a kitchen service and its data plane (DP):

 1. Navigate to the root directory of the kitchen microservice: